Healthy Homes Assessment Haywards

 Insulation Haywards

-A house that is well-insulated will help to control condensation and lower the chance of mould and dampness, as well as making more easy to allow the home to hold the heat.
+A house that is well-insulated will reduce the risk of condensation and lessen the likelihood of mould and dampness, and it will make much easier for the household to hold warmth.

-The "R" refers to thermal resistance, and is a gauge of how well insulation is able to resist heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" refers to thermal resistance and is a measure of how well the insulation is able to resist heat flow.
+The higher the R-value, the more efficient the insulation.

 Haywards Moisture Ingress & Drainage

-Making sure your rental property is protected from water damage isn’t only about the interior of the building but you must make sure there is somewhere to allow surface, rain as well as groundwater to move and prevent it from getting into the building.
-When it concerns damp and moisture it’s usually the things you don’t notice that could become a major issue and cause damage to your investment and affecting your tenant’s well-being.
+Keeping your rental property safe from water damage isn’t only about what’s inside the building but you must ensure there is somewhere for surface, rain and ground water to go and prevent it from getting inside.
+When it is about damp and water, it is typically those concerns that you aren’t aware of that could become a major issue that can cause the property to suffer and harming your tenant’s well-being.

-The ground-moisture barrier generally a sheet of polythene that is placed over the ground to prevent any moisture from the ground from getting into the property.
-It also helps to prevent any damage to your underfloor insulation.
+Ground moisture barriers are typically a polythene sheet laid over the ground to stop any moisture from the ground from entering the building.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection